Skip to Content

 GenSX Overview

-GenSX is a simple typescript framework for building complex LLM applications.
-It’s a workflow engine designed for building agents, chatbot APIs, and more using common patterns like RAG and reflection.
+GenSX is a simple TypeScript framework for building complex LLM applications.
+It’s a workflow engine designed for building agents, chatbots, and long-running workflows.
+In addition, GenSX Cloud offers serverless hosting, cloud storage, and tracing and observability to build production-ready agents and workflows.

 Most LLM frameworks are graph oriented, inspired by popular python tools like Airflow.
 You express nodes, edges, and a global state object for your workflow.
 While graph APIs are highly expressive, they are also cumbersome: